 After massive gains during the first stages of the Covid-19 pandemic, net paid subscriber growth at Netflix took a hit in 2021.
-The latest quarterly results exceeded expectations however, and when comparing to 2020's Q3 subscriber additions, the 4.4 million added globally in Q3 2021 represent a doubling of last year's performance which was the smallest third quarter increase since 2012.
+The latest quarterly results exceeded expectations, but when comparing to 2020's Q4 subscriber additions, the 8.28 million added globally in Q4 2021 represent a continued decline which led directly to a 20 percent fall in share price off of the news.

 You might remember the Q3 results though, and how Squid Game had "helped Netflix reboot subscriber growth".
 Those figures had co-CEO Reed Hastings feeling optimistic for the future: “We’re in uncharted territory.
 We have so much content coming in Q4 like we’ve never had, so we’ll have to feel our way through and it rolls into a great next year also.”
 So what now?
 While Q3 had provided a glimmer of hope for the streaming giant, the Squid Game effect was only temporary and Q4 has pulled things back into perspective.
 As this infographic shows, The final quarter of the year has brought in a smaller and smaller volume of new paid subscribers since 2018.